-This is part 4 of my review series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
+This is part 4 of a 5-part series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.

 In this article, I will be sharing about the date process and my topline thoughts on my dates, before wrapping up my LA review!